-Iran is usually an important country in the media, but it’s mostly related to politics and very rarely because of its ancient underground cities, stunning mosques, vast oak forests, ski fields and its coral islands.
-Iran has developed in tourism in recent years, nevertheless to-be-travelers are still in doubt whether Iran is a safe place to spend time in.
+Iran is usually an important country in the media.
+Still, it’s mostly related to politics and rarely because of its ancient underground cities, stunning mosques, vast oak forests, ski fields, and its coral islands.
+Iran has developed in tourism in recent years.
+Nevertheless, to-be-travelers are still in doubt whether Iran is a safe place to spend time.
 But what do you think?
 Are rumors true about unsafety in Iran?

 Is Iran Safe for Travelers?

 Yes.
 Iran is safe for tourists of any age, nationality, race, or gender.
 Iranians treat tourists respectfully and with the utmost care.
 But whether you believe it or not, Iranians can be overwhelmingly welcoming towards tourists, and it’s their only problem!
 Rob Hastings, the journalist of Independent, says: “… it was the Iranian people and their hospitality that had the biggest impression on me… the locals ensure that their country is not Middle Eastern North Korea or the closed society that many Westerns might expect”.

 The attitude of many governments is to warn to avoid traveling to Iran borders because of potential civil unrest and the threat of terrorism in these areas.
 But it’s easy to prevent Iran’s borders because tourists’ destinations are not usually near the borders.
 This warning is because of terrorist groups such as ISIS and the Taliban in Iraq and Afghanistan.

 Like the Iranian government, foreign governments prescribe tourists to respect Iranian and Islamic traditions and culture when traveling to Iran.
 But there’s no need to be anxious because Iranians are highly educated and are seldom violated by your probable traditional mistakes.